-If Bangkok has a 'centre', the Siam area of Bangkok is probably it.
-Siam's transformation over the past 10 years has led to the addition of über-trendy lifestyle malls, such as the Siam Center.
-One of the first malls in Bangkok, the Siam Center has been completely revamped to become an ear-popping, eye-turning celebration of hip.
+If Bangkok has a 'centre', the Siam area surely is it.
+Siam's transformation over the past 10 years has led to the addition of trendy lifestyle malls, such as Siam Center.
+One of the first malls in Bangkok, Siam Center has been completely revamped to become an ear-popping, eye-turning celebration of hip.
 There's no shortage of food and beverage hangouts and places to sit and marvel at Asian consumer culture at its best.

-Once referred to as the Venice of the East, Bangkok's extensive network of canals means you can make the most of the water when you go sightseeing, avoiding the hectic traffic.
+Once referred to as the Venice of the East, Bangkok's extensive network of canals means you can make the most of the water when you go sightseeing, avoiding the city's hectic traffic.
 The boat ride from Mandarin Oriental, Bangkok to the Grand Palace along the Chao Phraya River is only 15 minutes.
-Within the complex there are more than 100 buildings and temples, including Wat Phra Kaew, home to the spectacular Emerald Buddha.
+Within the complex are more than 100 buildings and temples, including Wat Phra Kaew, home to the spectacular Emerald Buddha.
 A visit to Wat Pho, the oldest and largest Buddhist temple in Bangkok, is also rewarding.
-Dating from the 16th century, it is famed for its 15 metre-high, 46 metre-long reclining Buddha.
+Dating from the 16th century, it is famed for its 15-metre-high, 46-metre-long reclining Buddha.
 The National Museum in the Rattanakosin area, meanwhile, represents the definitive accumulation of historical Thai culture.

 A treatment at The Oriental Spa at Mandarin Oriental, Bangkok is a must for any spa lover.
 In a beautiful teak house across the river from the hotel, you can try a traditional Thai massage, or go on a signature Oriental Organic Journey.
 The latter includes a full body scrub of coconut, green beans and jasmine rice; a herbal hair treatment, and a massage with rice milk cream.

-Bangkok's nightclub, bar and dining scene is evolving rapidly, so there are many cool discoveries to be made.
-As the natural light fades and the lights go on, the whole Chao Phraya River comes alive with vessels and is a delight to behold.
-Overlooking the water and majestic Wat Arun, and located beside Wat Pho, The Deck by the River at the Arun Residence is the ideal spot to chill with a cool cocktail before dinner.
+Bangkok's nightclub, bar and dining scene is constantly evolving, so there are many cool discoveries to be made.
+As the sun sets, the whole Chao Phraya River comes alive with vessels and is a delight to behold.
+Overlooking the water and majestic Wat Arun, and located beside Wat Pho, the outdoor deck at Chakrabongse Villas is the ideal spot to chill with a cool cocktail.

 A visit to Asiatique after dark is also highly recommended.
-Popular with international visitors and Thais alike, this 29-acre former trading port and warehouse site of the East Asiatic Company – a giant of international trade in colonial times – is now a remarkable riverside destination of boutiques, cheerful restaurants and entertainment outlets.
-Throughout Asiatique, history is preserved in the form of huge cast-iron anchors, goods train tramlines, and cast-iron replicas of coolies at work and man-pulled trishaws, all perpetuating a sense of time and place.
+Popular with international visitors and Thais alike, this 29-acre former trading port and warehouse site of the East Asiatic Company – a giant of international trade in bygone times – is now a remarkable riverside destination of boutiques, cheerful restaurants and entertainment outlets.
+Throughout Asiatique, history is preserved in the form of huge cast-iron anchors, goods train tramlines, cast-iron replicas of coolies at work and man-pulled trishaws, all perpetuating a sense of time and place.
 Located a short trip downriver from Mandarin Oriental, Bangkok, catch the daily shuttle boat service there (it departs from the hotel at 6.30pm and returns from Asiatique at 10pm).